artalar/reatom/docs/guides/IoC.md

 ## Explanation

 [Inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) is a concept for changing some dependency based on the running context - most popular reason for that is tasting.
-Good for Reatom users - all basic entities (actions, atoms) are already working in a controlled context - a store.
-By the same token, any atom dependency (as another atom) is automatically added to a store when the computed atom is connecting to it.
-That means you already have a dependency resolution mechanism with Reatom.
+Good for Reatom users - all basic entities (actions, atoms) are already working in a controlled context - store.
+By the same token, any atom dependency (as another atom) will be automatically added to a store when the computed atom will be connected to it.
+That means that you already have a dependency resolution mechanism with Reatom.

 What does it mean in conclusion?
 You can create not only reactive atoms (depended on actions) but just _static_ atoms and use it as a service.